-Focused on the theme Redesigning Health Systems in the Context of Global Health Issues, the GNLI employed an action-learning approach.
-During six days of intensive study, participants observed and analysed strategic leadership in action; enhanced their knowledge of healthcare globally; sharpened strategic skills; and engaged in peer learning and development.
+Focused on the theme Increasing Access and Equity through Leadership – taking action on NCDs and the MDGs, the 2012 GNLI employed an action-learning approach.
+During six days of intensive study and reflection, the participants acquired new knowledge and skills to help accelerate progress towards the achievement of the Millennium Development Goals (MDGs) by 2015 and attainment of other national priorities.
+Participants observed and analysed strategic leadership in action; enhanced their knowledge of health care globally; sharpened strategic skills; and engaged in peer learning and development.

 The Burdett Trust for Nursing is an independent charitable Trust set up in 2002 in recognition of the foundation, philosophy and structure of the Royal National Pension Fund for Nurses (RNPFN) and named after its founder Sir Henry Burdett, KCB.
 The Trust makes charitable grants to support initiatives that are nurse-led and that empower nurses to make significant improvements to patient care.

 Nurses' role is critical to achieving MDGs by 2015 deadline